top of page

 The Lace Guild offers the opportunity to have your lacemaking skills appraised through our Assessment programme.

-Assessments are offered at three levels, Foundation (replacing the old Elementary level), Intermediate and Advanced, and in the following laces: Bedfordshire, Bucks Point, Honiton, Milanese, Torchon (revised 2019), Needlelace, Tatting (revised 2009), Decorated Net and Downton (Foundation and Intermediate only).
-You should certainly find something to suit you there.
+Assessments are offered at three levels, Foundation (replacing the old Elementary level), Intermediate and Advanced; and in the following laces: Bedfordshire, Bucks Point, Honiton, Milanese, Torchon (revised 2019), Needlelace, Tatting (revised 2009), Decorated Net and Downton (Foundation and Intermediate only).

 There is an award for exceptional work in an Adult Assessment — the Margaret Hamer Memorial Bobbin — and the Mavis Clare Kennedy Trophy for outstanding work by a lacemaker under the age of 18.

-Syllabus and Record Books are available for purchase through our online shop and cost £7.50 each (plus postage).
-A pdf extract from the Torchon Syllabus and Record book showing the requirements at Foundation Level is available for download here.
+Syllabus and Record Books are available for purchase through our online shop and cost £7.50 or £5 each (plus postage).
+A pdf extract from the Torchon Syllabus and Record book showing the requirements at Foundation Level is available for download below.

 Q1